Gravity Suit – What Is It and How Does It Work?

 When the human body experiences high acceleration, the force of gravity pushes the blood normally pumping freely through their bodies into their legs.
 This pooling of blood in places other than the pilot’s brain, where at least some of it belongs, would cause them to lose consciousness and crash their vehicles.

-We often say that we sew everything except clothes, but the g-suit and hazmat suit are two notable exceptions.
-A g-suit isn’t really a garment that somebody picks out because of how it looks or how it feels to wear.
+We often say that we sew everything except clothes, but the gravity suit and hazmat suit are two notable exceptions.
+A gravity suit isn’t really a garment that somebody picks out because of how it looks or how it feels to wear.
 Nobody wears a g-suit, or a hazmat suit, or a DPE Suit, because of how it looks.

-The value of a garment created with industrial sewing, like many products we make, is in the job it performs.
-The simplest type of g-suit uses air bladders to squeeze the pilot’s legs to push blood back into the pilot’s head, where it belongs.
-With lives are on the line, regular old textiles simply won’t do.
+The value of a garment created with industrial contract sewing, like many products we make, is in the job it performs.
+The simplest type of gravity suit uses air bladders to squeeze the pilot’s legs to push blood back into the pilot’s head, where it belongs.
+With lives on the line, regular old textiles simply won’t do.

 For more information about what kinds of products we can sew for you, get in touch today.